Kolio642/AandB-School-Site/README.md

 - **Admin Authentication**: Secure login for administrators
 - **News Management**: Create, edit, delete, and publish/unpublish news articles
 - **Achievements Management**: Track and showcase student and school achievements
+- **File Storage**: Upload and manage images and documents with Supabase Storage
 - **Bilingual Content**: All content can be managed in both English and Bulgarian
 - **Dynamic Content**: Public-facing pages fetch content from the database
 - **Fallback Support**: Static data is used as a fallback for backward compatibility